binomnpx/zelda1-disassembly/README.md

 Hello, this is a branch off of someone else's disassembly of The Legend of Zelda for NES.
 My plan is to create a ROM hack with a ton of new features.
 I have made a lot of progress already but I am considering starting from scratch so that the ROM is a little cleaner.

-Before I give my elevator speech, I will get straight to the point.
 My experience with ROM hacking is limited.
 I probably have about 1000 hours of learning and programming split between two games: Pokemon Crystal for GBC and The Legend of Zelda for NES.
 I am looking for collaborators who are interested in the project, know what they are doing, and can help me figure out how to solve some of the more complicated problems I have come across.
 This hack was never meant to be overly ambitious, and I don't believe it will be for an experienced ROM hacker.

 Here is a quick list of problems that I am completely lost on:
 - Make full use of ROM bank 1.
 Even by making use of bankswitching to save space, this bank is nearly full.
 I believe there is space left that I can somehow take advantage of.
 See src\Z.cfg for more details.
 I edited this file in an attempt to give me more space, setting size = $2000 from size = $1270 on line 5 of the file.